b-otunga/Caesar-cipher-JavaScript/README.md

 ## Technologies Used
 1. VS Code
-3. This a WIP and more technologies will be added as we go.
+3. This is a WIP and more technologies will be added as we go.

 ## Lincence and Copyright Information
    (c) 2023 Bill Otunga